Start9Labs/documentation/site/source/user-manual/misc-guides/migrate-02.rst

 #.
 You will now need to make a password for your Embassy.
 It needs to be a strong password.
 This password protects your Embassy.
 It can be the same one that you used prior to migration, or a different one.

 #.
-The Embassy will now recover all your data from your old Embassy and once finished, you will hear <this>.
+Embassy will now recover all your data from your old Embassy and once finished, you will hear <this>.

 #.
 Now you will be provided with both a Tor and LAN address with which you can access your Embassy.
 Please make a note of these.